 If a graduate student believes that they have experienced treatment that is discriminatory, unethical, unjust, uncivil, or otherwise creates a hostile learning or working environment from a faculty member, a staff member, or another student, the student should attempt to resolve the matters locally, collegially, and informally.
 Third parties can confidentially report a grievance to the EJC if they witnessed discriminatory, unethical, unjust, uncivil treatment or if an incident directed against another graduate student is disclosed directly to them.
 A member of the EJC will reach out to the student involved in the incident to see if they would like to pursue an informal or formal grievance process.

 EJC members are available for informal confidential discussions upon request.
 Discussions with EJC member(s) can provide assistance in determining the best course of action, from taking no further action, figuring out how to address the issue with the person(s) who are identified in the incident, to providing more knowledge on the SOCY grievance process, to discussing desired outcomes.
-Desired outcomes may include developmental and restorative actions.

 A successful resolution to the informal process is one in which the directly involved graduate student felt the process was fair and was satisfied with the outcome.
 If the issue has not been resolved to the satisfaction of that student or the treatment cannot be stopped through informal means, the graduate student may elect to file a formal grievance.
 The focus during the informal process is addressing graduate student satisfaction with the outcome because of the structural power disadvantages experienced by graduate students.
 The EJC will consult with the Director of Graduate Studies (DGS), as appropriate.

 The informal process to resolve grievances is encouraged but is not mandatory.
 Graduate students may always begin with the formal departmental process.

 If it is not possible to achieve a mutually satisfactory resolution informally, or if students do not wish to first use the informal process, then the next step is to initiate the formal grievance process.
 This process, conducted within SOCY is strictly confidential.
 This confidentiality extends indefinitely if the matter is resolved within SOCY.
-If the matter is pursued outside the department after the SOCY resolution, the EJC may not be able to maintain confidentiality.
+If the matter is pursued outside the department after the SOCY resolution, the department may not be able to maintain confidentiality.

 The confidential process proceeds in three phases, as detailed below, except in the following circumstances:

 - The written grievance must be filed by an enrolled student within 90 calendar days from when the incident occurred or by the end of the academic semester in which the incident occurred, whichever is later.
 Students are encouraged to file the grievance soon after the incident.
 A grievant who has withdrawn or been dismissed has 90 calendar days from the date they left the university to file.
-If any member of the EJC committee has a COI with the aggrieved graduate student or the person(s) involved in the grievance they will recuse themselves from all deliberations on the grievance.

-- The written appeal must be signed and include the original description of the facts, a clear explanation of why the party filing the appeal found the outcome(s) of the EJC’s proceedings and decision(s) unsatisfactory, and a statement of the desired resolution/remedy.
+- The written appeal must be signed and include the original description of the facts, a clear explanation of why the party filing the appeal found the outcome(s) of the DGS’s proceedings and decision(s) unsatisfactory, and a statement of the desired resolution/remedy.